marcusziade/speedrunner-tui/README.md

 # Speedrunner TUI

-> :warning: You need to get the cookie from the web network tab after you've loaded the notifications in the web app
+> :warning: You need to get the cookie from the browser (inspect) `network` tab after you've loaded the notifications in the web app.
+It's called `GetNotifications`.

 Then just: